cloudfoundry-community/logsearch-boshrelease/README.md

 ## Getting Started

-This repo contains Logsearch Core; which deploys an ELK cluster that can recieve and parse logs via syslog that contain JSON.
+This repo contains Logsearch Core; which deploys an ELK cluster that can receive and parse logs via syslog that contain JSON.

 Most users will want to combine Logsearch Core with a Logsearch Addon to customise their cluster for a